Published on March 17, 2020

 Check-in on your team’s emotional wellbeing, not just the operational stuff.
 Many people may be (understandably) feeling scared, vulnerable and like their world has been turned upside down.
 Be mindful of this and demonstrate empathy and understanding in all interactions.

 Use this an opportunity to flex your coaching style that can build trust and accountably.
 Also, asking questions means that we listen more, a great way to make people feel safe.
 Understand that your teams may also want to ask you lots of questions (what does the future hold, is my job safe, what happens if I get sick and need time off…) so link in with your HR teams or other senior leaders and discuss your companies approach to answering the important questions.

 Get Some Feedback

 Now is a great time to ask your teams for some feedback on your remote leadership style.
-Our Vibe 360 is a fully digital, online platform that your direct reports and peers can complete via a link, asking up to 30 questions that relate to your leadership behaviours.
+Vibe 360 is a fully digital, online platform that your direct reports and peers can complete via a link, asking up to 30 questions that relate to your leadership behaviours.
 We then run a skype or zoom feedback session with a qualified Laws of Attraction coach who can take you through your 360-feedback report.
 We’ve also added in a pillar that specifically relates to the COVID-19 crisis, so you can get some targeted feedback on how you’ve communicated the change, how effective your communication style has been, how supportive, engaging and available you have been whilst we have been in lockdown.
 Having a tool and mechanism to ask your teams how your performing as a leader is important, especially now.
-Drop me a line at [email protected] to talk to me about how we can help you get some valuable feedback.
+Drop me a line at firstname.lastname@example.org to talk to me about how we can help you get some valuable feedback.

 Stay safe, stay sensible and stay sanitised.